 The change records for CDC are read from the WAL.
-CDC module maintains checkpoint internally for each of the stream-id and garbage collects the WAL entries if those have been streamed to cdc clients.
+The CDC module maintains checkpoints internally for each of the stream-ids and garbage collects the WAL entries if those have been streamed to CDC clients.

 In case CDC is lagging or away for some time, the disk usage may grow and may cause YugabyteDB cluster instability.
-To avoid a scenario like this if a stream is inactive for a configured amount of time we garbage collect the WAL.
-This is configurable by a Gflag.
+To avoid this scenario, if a stream is inactive for a configured amount of time, the WAL is garbage-collected.
+This is configurable using a Gflag.

-The commands used to manipulate CDC DB streams can be found in the yb-admin reference documentation.
+The commands used to manipulate CDC DB streams are described in the yb-admin reference documentation.